892526/tlink/Android/SamsungRemoteControlService/README.txt

 device admin authorization before this Remote Control Service can be used; see the sample server for details.

-Copyright (C) 2002-2018 RealVNC Ltd.  All Rights Reserved.
+Copyright (C) 2002-2018 VNC Automotive Ltd.  All Rights Reserved.